kalina559/Hotel-Database/README.md

 # PSBD
-Database Project (C++ & MySQL).
-App enables basic management of a hotel.
+Database Project (C++, Qt, MySQL).
+App enables basic management of a hotel database.
+Interface differs depending on who's the user - client or hotel employee.